 SponsorshipThe Sponsorship committee is responsible for identifying and recruiting corporate sponsors for the chapter.
 In addition, Sponsorship manages the contracts for these donations (monetary and in-kind) and works with Programming, Marketing Communications and Branding, and other relevant Board members to ensure that the terms of the contracts are fulfilled.

 Click here for a complete list of vacant volunteer positions on the Sponsorship Committee.

-Volunteer EngagementClick here for a complete list of vacant volunteer positions on the Networking committee.
+Volunteer EngagementClick here for a complete list of vacant volunteer positions on the Volunteer Engagement committee.

 Chapter PhilanthropyThe Philanthropy Initiative serves to promote a culture of giving within the professional marketing community.
 It engages in fundraising activities and administers the student scholarship, provides inspirational speaker and networking events --and offers nonprofit volunteer opportunities for our members to employ their professional skills in meaningful community service.